Truck mix Truck Tralier Truck Truck Truck JCB

 The anchorage length is not necessarily provided to the tension bar when HYSD steel is used.
 Hooks are provided for plain bars in tension.
 Bends and hooks shall conform to IS 2502.

-Bend: – The anchorage value should be set to 4 times the diameter of the bar, for each 45° bend subjected maximum of 16 times the diameter of the bar.
+Bend: – The anchorage value should be set to 4 times the diameter of the bar, for each 45° bend subjected to a maximum of 16 times the diameter of the bar.

 Hook: – The anchorage value of a standard U-type hook shall be equal to 16 times the diameter of the bar.